bbe2/instructor.brian/README.md

 ### This page => university.instruction
 ### - Thank you for visiting!
-- i get work done and let me nmow if need a hand
+- everything is for student preparedness and grit
 - - best instructor.brian
 - <bhogan@clarku.edu>, <bhogan@endicott.edu>
 -